Prime Markets

 Tokyo, Japan

-Mainstream sources peg gross yields around 3% to 4.5% in Tokyo’s 23 wards, with market data showing roughly 4.5% Japan average in Q3 2025 per various compilers.
-That might not sound exciting until you consider the liquidity and tenancy depth that comes with investing in one of the world’s largest, most stable urban economies.
+Mainstream sources peg gross yields around 3 per cent to 4.5 per cent in Tokyo's 23 wards.
+That might not sound thrilling until you factor in the liquidity and tenancy depth that comes with investing in one of the world's largest urban economies, and Christie's International Real Estate's Tokyo desk has documented strong international-buyer engagement through late 2025.

 Tokyo, Japan Best Emerging real estate markets